|Pozzato in Gp Harelbeke|

 Gianluca Bortolami's victory in 2001 set the record for the fastest Tour of Flanders at an average speed of 43.6 km/h.

-Stories for the Italian Cycling Journal about rides, granfondos, touring, having a good time cycling in Italy, Italian cycling history, etc. are always welcome.
+Stories for the Italian Cycling Journal about rides, granfondos, touring, having a good time cycling in Italy, Italian cycling history, racing, etc. are always welcome.
 Contact me at email@example.com.
-There are more than 2,300 stories in this blog.
-The search feature to the right works best for finding subjects in the blog.
-There is also a translate button at the bottom so you can translate each page
+There are now more than 2,800 stories in this blog.
+The search feature to the upper right works best for finding subjects in the blog.
+There is also a translate button of the page.